Installing Elixir on Mac M1

 Recently, I decided to start learning Elixir.
 The first step in learning any language is to install the required tools.
 While installing elixir on a mac m1 machine, I ran into a lot of problems.
 This post is a quick guide on the issues I faced and how to fix them.

 In retrospect, I should have not installed Elixir directly but should have installed Elixir via Nix.
-If you want a guide on that, check out this post by Rakshan.
+If you want a guide on that, check out this post by Rakshan .

 If you anyway want to install Elixir directly, read on to find out the issues I faced.
 Hopefully, most of these issues should be fixed, but as of writing this post (October 2021), these issues are still present.

-Things to make sure before installing Elixir
+# Things to make sure before installing Elixir

-• Make sure you have installed asdf.
+• You have installed asdf.

 These are the steps you need to follow: